 Maryland Advance Directives Attorneys Prepare for the Unknown

-Providing peace of mind to you and your family
+Providing peace of mind with advance directives for you and your family

 Health crises are unpredictable and present many practical difficulties.
 This is especially true when you are unable to care for and make decisions for yourself.
 Therefore, it is important to have instructions in place to provide for drastic contingencies.
 Advance directives provide specific instructions to direct friends and family in the event you become incapacitated and cannot make decisions for yourself.
 Advance directives are a basic building block of any good estate plan.
 The Maryland estate planning attorneys at Altman & Associates work closely with you to understand your wishes and effectively draft advance directives as part of a comprehensive estate plan.